12-15-2013, 10:49 PM

 - Turbo Failure around 80k miles - There are two things that can cause this:

 1. Subaru used turbo oil feed banjo filters that get clogged and restrict oil flow to the turbo.
-Failure Example
+Failure Example.
+Here is how to remove all banjo bolt filters.

 2. Subaru used a preturbo catalytic converter that breaks up overtime and gets logged into the turbo.
 Please note 2007+ LGT no longer have cats in up pipes.
-Failure Example
+Failure Example.
+Here is how to install a catless uppipe.

 - Throwout Bearing failure at around 60k miles - The push type clutches have badly designed throw out bearings that will get stuck on the pressure plate and destroy the input shaft's snout.
 There is a Tranquil TSK3 snout kit, use this if your snout if yours already has damage.
 Sadly there is no permanent fix, even TSK3 TOB's will fail at about 60k miles.